CactusPie/Heroes3MapReader/README.md

 1. Launch the application.
 2. Click **"Select Map Directory"** to choose a folder containing `.h3m` files (e.g., your Heroes 3 `Maps` directory).
 3. Click **"Load Maps"** to scan the directory.
-4. Use the dropdown filters at the top to narrow down the list of maps.
+4. Use the filters at the top (including Factions and Spells) to narrow down the list of maps.
 5. Select a map from the list to view its generated minimap and detailed information.

 ## Project Structure